OluwatomisinAtamamen/hevyhiiter/README.md

 ## Usage

+1. Start by installing necessary dependencies with `npm i`
-1. Start the server: `npm start`
+2. Start the server: `npm start`
-2. Open your web browser and navigate to `http://localhost:8080`
+3. Open your web browser and navigate to `http://localhost:8080`
-3. Create a new user profile or log in with an existing one.
+4. Create a new user profile or log in with an existing one.
-4. Explore the app's features, such as creating, editing, and deleting workouts, as well as initiating workout sessions.
+5. Explore the app's features, such as creating, editing, and deleting workouts, as well as initiating workout sessions.

 ## Technologies Used